 - Measure the distance between the middle of the “1” characters.
 The distance should be as close to 4 inches (10.16 CM) as possible.
 Using this calibration method, the allowable tolerance is +/- 1/8 of an inch (.32 CM); which is between 3 7/8″ and 4 1/8″ (9.84 CM and 10.48 CM).

 - If the character spacing is outside of the tolerances, do one of the following:

 - When using IDAutomation MICR components, adjust the character spacing or width property.

 - When using IDAutomation MICR fonts, try the narrow or wide version fonts or adjust the point size (for example 12.25 points for wider printing).

 - When using PCL MICR fonts, character spacing can be adjusted by setting the HMI for the printer whenever the MICR font is selected.

-- Have the printer’s horizontal and vertical size calibrated.
+- Has the printer’s horizontal and vertical size been calibrated?